quickest (and most thorough)

 The short answer is: no. We’ve drawn on Negotiable’s general approach to bargaining to create a set of materials focused specifically on job negotiations.
 In as little as an hour, you can make great progress in understanding a number of critical “good practices” for job negotiations and applying them to the situation you face.
-As a starting point, we recommend that you begin with our two job negotiation episodes (about 7 minutes each) and then work through our Job Negotiations Workbook.
+As a starting point, we recommend that you begin with our two job negotiation episodes (about 8 minutes each).
+Then, work through our Job Negotiations Workbook, which guides you to apply the good practices from the episodes to your own situation.
 Some people spend 15-20 minutes on the workbook, others spend an hour or more revisiting and refining their notes.
 If time permits, you could team up with someone to do one or more of our job negotiation roleplays.
 Most people find that it takes about an hour to prepare, conduct a roleplay, and then debrief it.

 You don’t need to be familiar with any of Negotiable’s others materials to understand and get value from our job negotiation materials.